 The Peppermint version includes calcium carbonate as well as:

 Corn starch, flavor, mineral oil, sodium polyphosphate, sucrose, talc

 So, there is nothing that should concern anyone following a plant-based diet for this version.

-Almost identical except for sugar, the Melon Berry version does contain one ingredient that will raise a few eyebrows for a vegan:
+Tums Sugar-Free are almost identical to regular strength (except for sugar).
+The Melon Berry version does contain one ingredient that will raise a few eyebrows for a vegan:

 acacia gum, calcium stearate, FD&C red #40 alum lake.
 FD&C yellow #5 alum lake (tartrazine), flavors, sorbitol, sucralose